 We had a very early flight, meaning we landed at around 10am local time and got to the hotel at around 11.30.
 We checked in very quickly but our room wasn’t ready yet as the hotel was fully booked and the previous guests hadn’t checked out.

-We then decided to head out for lunch and with the help of the concierge and the hotel’s PR, we had agreed on the perfect spot (and this is where the car came in handy).
+We then decided to head out for lunch and with the help of the concierge and the hotel’s PR, the perfect spot was found (and this is where the car came in handy).
 Bear with me and I will tell you all about it later in this article.

 When we returned, our room was ready to go and our luggage was waiting for us.